 1/2 scant teaspoon dry yeast

 In a bowl mix the flour, water and yeast together with a wooden spoon until combined.

 Add salt and mix again.
 Now using one hand in four to five kneads, mix your dough, to combine the ingredients.
 I know I say no knead, but four or five turns of the dough doesn't count in my opinion as kneading.
 Your mixture will look and feel quite sticky.
 Cover the bowl with plastic wrap and let it prove for 10-14 hours, or until it’s grown three times bigger and looks bubbly.

 Turn the oven to 220C/200C fan forced.
-Put in a cast iron pot or a dutch oven, without the lid, to heat up for about 40 minutes.
+Put in a cast iron pot or a Dutch oven, with the lid, to heat up for about 40 minutes.

-Gently tip the risen dough in the pre-heated pot, cover with the lid and bake for 25 minutes.
+Use the baking paper, place dough into pre-heated pot, cover with the lid and bake for 25 minutes.